joergschwarzwaelder/hhc2020/Objective-11/README.md

 > 163130 61 67 65 73 20 **33** 20 30 20 52 20 20 20 20 20 20

-and the entangled value with an offset of 64 bytes
+and the entangled position with an offset of 64 bytes
 > 163170 03 b9 ef 95 99 **1c** 5b 49 9f 86 dc 85 39 85 90 99

 > 163170 03 b9 ef 95 99 **1b** 5b 49 9f 86 dc 85 39 85 90 99